 Silent shooting is made possible via the robust tilting, touch-operational 8cm (3.2”) 2,360K-dot LCD monitor that features not only Touch AF but also Touch Shutter.

-Massive Battery Life In its standard, out-of-the-box setup, the Nikon D850 achieves an incredible 1,840 still image on a single charge of the EN-EL15a battery.
+In its standard, out-of-the-box setup, the Nikon D850 achieves an incredible 1,840 still images on a single charge of the EN-EL15a battery.

 This battery life equates to approximately 70 minutes of filming in UHD 4K resolution using the standard EN-EL15a battery, or approximately 200 minutes with the battery grip and EN-EL18B battery.